Select Page

 Power typically comes in two forms, personal and positional.
 Each one of us has personal power—”you power.”
 Most of us have some measure of positional power—”job power”—based on what we do.

-Combining the best of “job power” and “you power” is the secret sauce for individual success.
+Combining the best of these two sources is the secret sauce for individual success.

 Job power is what we do, and personal power is how we do it.

-How each one of us chooses to use our power is up to us: we can use it for personal gain or for the greater good.
+How each one of us chooses to use our skills is up to us: we can use them for personal gain or for the greater good.

 Making good use of our power

-Want to use your job and personal power to make a positive difference?
+Want to exercise your efforts and make a positive difference, not a negative one?

-If we manage others, we want to hold them accountable for doing their job, and we want to be considerate as we do so.
+When we manage others, we have to hold them accountable for doing their job and be considerate as we do so.

 “The manager-employee dyad is the new building block of learning and development in firms,” writes Monique Valcour, professor of management at EDHEC Business School in France.